The 15 Worst Tourist Mistakes in Paris According to Locals

 2. Eating near tourist attractions

-One of the worst mistakes you can make in Paris is choosing to eat in restaurants near the main tourist attractions.
+One of the biggest mistakes tourists make in Paris is choosing to eat at restaurants near major attractions like the Eiffel Tower.

 3. Not saying hello, please, and thank you